jackie-dai/Vault-of-Knowledge/Japanese History/Quiz 1.md

 The Japan dicted in the chronicles is not an isolated place of unstained culture, but both works records countless links with Korea and China (multicultural and multireligion)

+## Culture and Technology along the Silk Roads

+Noodles from China, Italian, and Japan trace their origin to the Middle East.